 CMS have the power to remove funds from your bank/building society account.
 This can be a regular deduction, taking a sum of money each week/month, or it can be a lump sum order to remove a larger amount in one payment.

 These orders can be made without an application to court.
 Appealing a Deduction Order is possible but only under limited circumstances - and costs may run into thousands of pounds if your application is deemed invalid.
 It is vital that you seek advice before submitting an appeal against a Deduction Order.

 Key Facts :

-2. The intention is to use regular Deduction Orders against bank accounts, and lump sum Deduction Orders against building society/savings accounts.
-CSA has the discretion to decide which type of account will be served with the Deduction Order.
+- The intention is to use regular Deduction Orders against bank accounts, and lump sum Deduction Orders against building society/savings accounts.

 - The Paying Parent/NRP may request a review of the order if their circumstances change.
 There is no obligation for the order to be reviewed.